 If you haven't used this tool before, you just draw in the area you want to select, and Photoshop tries to be smart about finding edges.
 You can add and subtract from the selection using the toolbar buttons, or your option/control/command keys:

 For night sky, I usually find it easiest to draw around the sky as opposed to the ground, since the sky is pretty uniform.
 Basically, just click somewhere in the sky near the ground (I started at lower left), and drag over to the lower right, then upper right, and finally upper left.
 You'll see the marching ants appear.
-You can see that it generally did a pretty good job on my first attempt, but there's an area on the mountain that got included in the sky, so we'll need to fix that.
-Here it is a little closer:
+You can refine the selection easily with the addition and subtraction tools.
+Here's what my selection looks like:

 Now that you have your selection, we need to save it so we can use it later.
 Go to the Select menu and choose Save Selection.
 Give it a name like "Sky".
 If you go to the Channels palette, you'll see your selection there:

 We're going to come back to the Channels palette a bunch during this tutorial, so get familiar with where it is.
 If you aren't familiar with it, all it does is displays masks from different sources.
 By default you get an RGB mask (e.g. select everything), and masks for red, green, and blue.
 As you save new masks, like your Sky mask, it will appear here.